 One of the realest things I have ever seen in a TV show was in the first episode of Master of None.
 In it, Aziz Ansari’s character is hooking up with someone when the condom breaks, and next thing they know they're on the way to a pharmacy to pick up some emergency contraceptives.
-It was a total breath of fresh air.
-Because even when you are really careful and aways use condoms (which you should — always), sh*t happens.
-So if happens to you, you need to know what to do to not get pregnant after he came inside you accidentally.
+It was refreshingly honest — there’s nothing like the panic that arises when you’re trying to figure out how to not get pregnant after he came inside you by accident.

 Maybe the condom broke, or you used the pull-out method and your partner wasn't able to withdraw in time.
 (According to Planned Parenthood, the pull-out method is only 78% effective, which means one in five people who use it as their main form of contraception will likely get pregnant.
 It’s most effective when used with another form of contraception, like a condom.)
 Regardless of why he came inside you, think carefully about your next steps.
 If you move quickly, you can access emergency contraceptives that can help reduce your risk of becoming pregnant.

 As stressed as you may be, try not to panic.
 You're not the first person in this situation and you won’t be the last.
 Here’s what to do next.

 If you want to prevent pregnancy after a birth control method fails, go to a pharmacy, medical center, or Planned Parenthood to get your hands on a morning-after pill ASAP.
 You have up to 120 hours (five days) after unprotected sex to take Plan B, which will lower your chance of getting pregnant by 78-89% — if your BMI is less than 25.